12 Dog Gifts Dog Owners Actually Want (Tested and Approved)

 #6: The Dog Treat Bouquet Box That’ll Make Your Golden Lose Her Mind

-You know that look your golden gives you right before she knows something good is happening?
-Tail spinning like a helicopter, nose going crazy, that big dopey grin?
+You know the look your golden gives you right before she knows something good is happening?
+The tail spinning like a helicopter, the nose going crazy, the big dopey grin?

-That’s exactly the energy in this photo — and honestly, I want it for both of us.
+That’s the vibe in this photo.
+I want it for us both.

 The Treat Bouquet Box

-This is a white gift box filled with a burlap-wrapped bouquet of dog treats — bone-shaped biscuits, paw print cookies, yogurt-dipped pieces with sprinkles, all nestled in shredded blue crinkle paper.
-A green paw-print ribbon ties the whole thing together.
+This is a white gift box full of a burlap wrapped bouquet of dog treats – bone shaped biscuits, paw print cookies, yogurt dipped pieces with sprinkles, all wrapped in shredded blue crinkle paper.
+There’s a green paw print ribbon.
 It looks like something you’d put on a Pinterest board for a dog birthday party at 2am.
 I may or may not have done that last Tuesday.

 What Goes Into This

-Worth it because: the burlap cone keeps everything upright and gift-ready without any floral foam or wire.
+Worth it because: A burlap cone is included to hold everything in place, so you can arrange without using floral foam or wire.

 📸 Photo credit: Instagram @thedouquet